Pastel on paper, 2018. SOLD

 Intertidal : New Coastal Paintings (July 2013),

-I have been working in acrylic paint for more than a decade; a media I love because of its versatility, speed of use, and fact that it's water-based.
-More recently, I have re-introduced oils to my repertory - a media I was introduced to in high school and college.
-However, as a painter who loves to draw, I also find joy using pastel, other dry media and occasionally water color.
-The vibrancy and transparency of water color sometimes influences how I use other painting media.
+I have been working in acrylic paint for almost two decades; a media I love because of its versatility, speed of use, and fact that it's water based.
+I have recently re-introduced oils to my repertory - a media I was introduced to in high school and college.
+However, as a painter who loves to draw, I also find joy using pastel, other dry media, and occasionally watercolor.
+The vibrancy and transparency of watercolor sometimes influences how I use other painting media.

 There is a marvelous cross-pollination that occurs when working in several media.
 One day this all may sprout into authentic mixed media work or grow into the realm of complete abstraction, but for the moment I remain planted solidly in the natural world as my subject matter and typically use the various media discretely.

 "The world will never starve for want of wonders, but for want of wonder"

 Very Best Fine Art